slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"But how can you live and have no story to tell?"
 -- Fyodor Dostoyevsky*
+> *"Nostalgia is a seductive liar."
+-- george Ball (american politician)
 -->

 > *"The past doesn’t help understanding the present.
 It’s the present that helps understanding the past."